-Ve x10 output BNC: This BNC is located on the rear panel of the instrument and reports the setting of the Ve OFFSET control when the CLAMP MODE switch is set to off.
+Ve x10 output BNC: This BNC is located on both the front and rear panels of the instrument and reports the setting of the Ve OFFSET control when the CLAMP MODE switch is set to off.

 Return all controls to their initial settings when done with this test.